arqex/react-datetime/README.md

 ## Usage

-[React.js](http://facebook.github.io/react/) and [Moment.js](http://momentjs.com/) are peer dependencies for react-datetime.
+[React.js](http://facebook.github.io/react/) and [Moment.js](http://momentjs.com/) are peer dependencies for react-datetime (as well as [Moment.js timezones](https://momentjs.com/timezone/) if you want to use the `displayTimeZone` prop).
 These dependencies are not installed along with react-datetime automatically, but your project needs to have them installed in order to make the datepicker work.
 You can then use the datepicker like in the example below.

 ```js